 This Chocolate Marble Cheesecake is so very different from ‘cream cheese’ style cheesecake popular in the UK but give it a try, you won’t be disappointed!

-I’m linking this recipe with the following blog challenges:
+I’m linking this Chocolate Marble Cheesecake with the following blog challenges: